|Loading the Rover||ALSEP Deployment|

 118:30:36 Cernan: Well, we can measure it and find out.

-[This is a matter of principle, since none of the other commanders compressed a landing gear shock.
-There is no indication in the mission report that there was any compression.]118:30:38 Schmitt: I'll take a picture of it (and save time by letting the folks back in Houston settle the question after the mission.)
+[This is a matter of principle, since none of the other Commanders had compressed a landing gear shock-absorber.]118:30:38 Schmitt: I'll take a picture of it (and save time by letting the folks back in Houston settle the question after the mission.)

 118:30:44 Schmitt: May have stroked it.
 The lower orange Mylar, is folded a little bit.

-[This remark may be coming from Air Force pilot Charlie Duke who, with John Young, is probably sitting with Bob.
-Duke and Young were the Apollo 16 landing crew and are now serving as the Apollo 17 backup crew.
-Jack's picture of the rear landing gear is AS17-134- 20388.]118:30:59 Schmitt: He caught his tail hook.
+[This remark may be coming from Charlie Duke (Air Force) who, with John Young (Navy), is probably sitting with Bob.
+Duke and Young were the Apollo 16 landing crew and are now serving as the Apollo 17 backup crew.]118:30:59 Schmitt: He caught his tail hook.
 Hey, Bob...

 Video Clip ( 3 min 40 sec 0.9 Mb RealVideo or 33 Mb MPEG )

 [Cernan - "I had a firm idea in my mind about how I wanted to land.
 I wanted to bring that thing down as quickly as possible and then, when we got down within the 50 or 60 feet range, slow down to two or three per second and maintain two or three feet per second and a little forward velocity of a foot or so per second forward.
 You learned very quickly in the LLTV that if you tried to get it down at about one foot per second, all of a sudden you started hovering, or maybe you put a little bit too much thrust in and you started going up a little.
 So I tried to keep going down."]118:31:10 Schmitt: Just behind the LM, in that fairly fresh crater, I picked up an example of the kind of gabbro I was talking about.
 And I'll stick it in the big bag, except the big bag has disappeared.